 Do you have an mission idea or a calling that you just haven’t been able to bring to fruition?
 Maybe our local UMM unit can help!

-Contact Jeff Canter, Doug Clayton or Dennis Poane if you’d like to share quietly or if you want to know when the next breakfast meeting is so you can share with the membership.
+Contact Jeff Canter, Doug Clayton, Dennis Poane or Alan Hartman if you’d like to share quietly or if you want to know when the next breakfast meeting is so you can share with the membership.

 Jeff Canter, UMM President